bqoul/qoubot/Readme.md

 * quiz commands
   - &quiz when - check remaining time to next question
 * &points [usage expample]:
-  - &points - check you amount of points
+  - &points - check your amount of points
   - &points username - check amount of username's points
   - &points give username amount - give 'amount' of points to the username
 #### commands for whitelisted users (mods, vips, streamer):